RaKk0o/ansibleconfig/README.md

 # Ansible config

 # Install

-To use an existing role on https://galaxy.ansible.com/, you have to modify the `requirements.yml` file with the role name and the desired version.
-Once this modification is done, you will have to enter the following command to install the role:
+First, you have to clone this repo.
+Then, you will have to enter the following command because you need to install some roles specifies in the file `requierements.yml`:
 ```
 $ ansible-galaxy install -r requirements.yml
 ```